Caching with ASP.NET Core

 }

-For unit testing, you can use MemoryDistributedCache, an in-memory implementation of IDistributedCache.
-This way, you don’t need a Redis server to test your code.
+For unit testing, let’s use MemoryDistributedCache, an in-memory implementation of IDistributedCache.
+This way, we don’t need a Redis server in our unit tests.

-With this change, our unit test for the distributed cache looks like this:
+With this change, our unit test now looks like this,

 [TestClass]